inverse-inc/packetfence/t/venom/test_suites/configurator_inline_l2/TESTSUITE.md

-# Configurator
+# Configurator inline L2

-This configurator test suite is different from: configurator and configurator_inline_l2 because it only configures management interface.
-Inline interface is added and created later.
+This configurator test suite is different from: configurator and configurator_inline because it configures only one interface as inline with DHCP enabled.

 ## Requirements
 PacketFence server has been provisionned using Vagrant and Ansible and is in